0x4v0c4d0/qubes/README.md

 When Qubes OS installed, boot, login and configure the system

-Connect to the Internet first
+_Connect to the Internet first_

-### Basic Debian Template
+### Template: debian
-Set the netVM of debian template to sys-firewall
+Set the NetVM of debian template to sys-firewall

 Run in the debian template terminal:
 ```